Ari-Khan/KingBot/README.md

 ## About KingBot

 KingBot is a multipurpose Discord Bot created by Ari Khan.
-Its main features are currently an advanced economy, entertainment, and media sharing.
+Its main features are currently artificial intelligence, an advanced economy, entertainment, and media sharing.
 The bot is currently in active development.
-If you want information about the bot or have suggestions, please don't hesitate to contact Ari Khan.
+If you want information about the bot or have suggestions, please don't hesitate to contact Ari Khan at support@ari-khan.com.

 ## Features